-Across more than 40 countries about 17% of the population (almost 2 million people) will self-harm at some point during their lifetime.
+Across more than 40 countries, about 17% of the population (almost 2 million people) will self-harm at some point during their lifetime.
 The average age of the first incident is 12-14 years old.
-On average only about half of those that self-harm seek help, turning mostly to loved ones rather than licensed professionals.
+On average, only about half of those that self-harm seeks help, mainly turning to loved ones rather than licensed professionals.
 Someone you know and love could be suffering and may one day turn to you for help.

 There is Hope.
 There is Help.

-This may be a sensitive subject, but there are ways you as a parent can help your child at home.
-Mental Health America recommends these tips on what parents should and shouldn’t do to support their child.
+This may be a sensitive subject, but there are ways you, as a parent, can help your child at home.
+Mental Health America recommends these tips on what parents should and shouldn’t do to support their children.

 What to Do:

 - Learn more about underlying causes associated with self-injury

 - Address the issue as soon as possible; waiting could make things worse

 - Validate your child’s feelings, not the behavior

 - Speak to your child using calm, reassuring tones